 Creative Writing: Poetry

-Folklore: Folklore, Agriculture, Foodways, Supernatural Beliefs, Fear, Urban Legends, and Folklife Festivals.
+Folklore: Folklore, Occupational Folklife, Agriculture, Foodways, Supernatural Beliefs, Fear, Urban Legends, and Folklife Festivals.

 Composition, Cultural Studies, African & African American Studies, African American Literature

 Creative Writing: short stories; crime, mystery, and suspense fiction; book reviews.

 Literature and popular culture, history of technology and business.